DaveTrost/about-me/README.md

 ### HTML to provide info about me

 1. My sports history overview
-2. climbing: will include text (Stretch - use iFrame to insert a YouTube video)
-3. disc golf: will include text and an unordered list of my favorite disc golfers with images.
-4. BMX biking: will include text and an image of the Lumberyard.

-### commit 1
+2. climbing
+3. disc golf
+4. BMX biking

 ### CSS styling 1

 1. Pick some fonts for the section headers

-### commit 2
+### commit 1

 ### HTML paragraph content

+- climbing: will include text (Stretch - use iFrame to insert the YouTube video of me climbing)
+- disc golf: will include text and an unordered list of my favorite disc golfers.
+- BMX biking: will include text and an image of the Lumberyard.

 > I started climbing in 2000 at the age of 20 with my college friend Drew.
 We learned at a local Pittsburgh rock climbing gym
 > that had a bouldering wall and some top-rope routes.
 We mostly climbed on the bouldering wall.
 I loved bouldering becuase of the
 > problem solving aspect of it. it felt like solving a puzzle.

-### commit 3
+### commit 2

 ### CSS styling 2